AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-configure-adobe-io.md

 1. On the next screen click **[!UICONTROL Save the configured API]**.

 Pre-integration setup in Campaign is now complete.
-Proceed to complete [pre-integration setup for Microsoft Dynamics 365](../../integrating/using/d365-acs-configure-d365.md).

 **Related Topics**